 The valley of Vajont (or Vaiont) in the Italian Dolomites is characterized in the upper part by a broad catchment area, carved by ancient glaciers, and in the lower part by a deep and narrow gorge, eroded into limestone formations by the river Vajont.
 This peculiar shape made the valley a perfect site for a dam and a hydroelectric power station nearby.

 Construction of the Vajont dam started in 1956 and was completed in 1960.
 At the time it was the highest double-curvature arch dam in the world, rising 261,6 meters above the valley floor and with a capacity of 150 to 168 million cubic-meters.
 The filling of the reservoir began in February 1960.
 Eight months later the reservoir was already 170 meters deep.
 Soon afterward, first fissures were noted on the slopes of Mount Toc, overlooking the Vajont reservoir.
 On November 4th, with the reservoir 180 meters deep, a first landslide with 700.000 cubic-meters fell into the lake.
 Alarmed, technicians decided to reduce the filling rate of the reservoir.
-This strategy was successful until mid-1963, when, between April and May, the depth of the reservoir was rapidly increased from 195 to 230 meters.
-By mid-July, the depth was 240 meters, another slight increase in the speed of the sliding slope was noted.
+This strategy was successful until mid 1963, when, between April and May, the depth of the reservoir was rapidly increased from 195 to 230 meters.
+By July, the depth was 240 meters, another slight increase in the speed of the sliding slope was noted.
 In early September, when the lake was 245 meters deep, ground movements accelerated to 3,5 centimeters per day.
 In late September, the water level was lowered in an attempt to slow down slope movements.
 Even doing so, the ground continued to move at a rate of 20 centimeters per day, enough to open large fissures along the entire flank of Mount Toc.
-On October 9th, the reservoir’s depth had been lowered almost to 235 meters (~700 m.a.s.l. reservoir level).
+On October 9th, the reservoir’s depth had been lowered almost to 235 meters when the slope began to slide uncontrollable.

 October 9, 1963, at 10:39 p.m. local time, the entire flank of Mount Toc collapsed.
 Within 30 to 40 seconds estimated 240-270 million cubic-meters of soil and bedrock slipped into the reservoir, containing 115 million cubic-meters of water at the time.
 The reservoir was partially filled up by and buried by a 400 meters thick packet of rocks.
 The landslide pushed part of the water out of the lake, generating a wave with a maximal height of 230-240 meters.
 In the villages surrounding the reservoir – Erto, Casso, San Martino, Pineda, Spesse, Patata, Cristo, and Frasein – the wave claimed 160 victims.
 A 100-150 meters high wave rushed into the gorge of the Vajont, in direction of the densely populated Piave valley.
 There the wave destroyed the town of Longarone and the villages of Pirago, Villanova, Rivalta, and Fae.
 In less than 15 minutes more than 1.900 people were killed.